b01lers/bootcamp-training-2020/web/4-php/writeup.md

 ## PHP
 - PHP is a server side scripting language.
-- That means that it runs code you can't see before sending you back a resopnse
+- That means that it runs code you can't see before sending you back a response
 - This is called a backend or server and this is how *modern* websites work.

 ## Exploit